 Security guards are an option.
 However, they are an expensive option as they command a salary whilst they watch the CCTV screens and patrol the site at relatively regular intervals.

 An affordable school security option would be CCTV monitoring.
 Simply put, cameras and sensors replace guards.
-Off site teams view your footage if a sensor is triggered.
-The authorities are contacted if there is a security threat in progress.
+Off site teams view your footage if a sensor is triggered and the authorities are contacted if there is a security threat in progress.

 Is this better than employing security guides?